 NG-RAN establishes the user planes for the first broadcast MBS session it receives.
 The NG-RAN delivers the packets received from the established user plane over the air.
 For the other broadcast MBS sessions which are associated with the broadcast MBS session, the NG-RAN creates the broadcast MBS session contexts, advertises the TMGIs, but does not establish the user planes.

 In case there is a failure in the established user plane, the NG-RAN selects another associated broadcast MBS session to establish the user plane and continue to deliver the packets received from the newly established user plane over the air.

+Another option is to let AF select one allocated TMGI as the associated session identifier when creating MBS sessions towards all CNs.
+In this case, the NG-RAN includes only this selected TMGI in radio interface which points to the configuration, regardless of whether the NG-RAN is dedicated or MOCN shared.
+AF also includes only this selected TMGI in the service announcement, so that UE use it to receive the broadcast MBS session data.

 NOTE: The security mechanism for MBS traffic transmission specified in clause W.4 of TS 33.501 [14] is not applicable, while the content protection in AF can be applied for the content encryption and decryption.